ksu-is/Game-Sales-Data-Analysis/README.md

 # Game-Sales-Data-Analysis
-Importing Games sales data from excel and making an organized website as a hub for these sales using Flask.
+Importing game sales data from excel and making an organized website as a hub for these sales using Flask.